skttl/konstrukt-documentation/guides/creating-your-first-integration.md

 ## Summary

 As you can see, with very little code you can start to create very powerful interfaces for your custom data structures.

-To see all the possible configuration options for each of the UI components, be sure to read through the [API documentation](../api/conventions.md).